dotnet/docs-maui/docs/user-interface/controls/boxview.md

 ---
 title: "BoxView"
-description: "The .NET MAUI BoxView renders a simple rectangle or square, of a specified width, height, and color." ms.date: 02/10/2022
+description: "The .NET MAUI BoxView draws a simple rectangle or square, of a specified width, height, and color." ms.date: 02/10/2022
 ---

 # BoxView

-The .NET Multi-platform App UI (.NET MAUI) `BoxView` renders a simple rectangle or square, of a specified width, height, and color.
+The .NET Multi-platform App UI (.NET MAUI) `BoxView` draws a simple rectangle or square, of a specified width, height, and color.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]